fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

       - MUST be set to ``code``.
       - :rfc:`6749`
     * - **response_mode**
       - It MUST be a string indicating the "*response_mode*", as specified in [`OAUTH-MULT-RESP-TYPE`_].
-It MUST be one of the supported values (*response_modes_supported*) provided in the metadata of the PID/(Q)EAA Provider.
-It informs the PID/(Q)EAA Provider of the mechanism to be used for returning parameters from the Authorization Endpoint.
+It MUST be one of the supported values (*response_modes_supported*) provided in the metadata of the Credential Issuer.
+It informs the Credential Issuer of the mechanism to be used for returning parameters from the Authorization Endpoint.
 In case of *HTTP 302 Redirect Response* the value MUST be *query*.
 In this mode, Authorization Response parameters are encoded in the query string added to the ``redirect_uri`` when redirecting back to the Wallet Instance.
 In case of *HTTP POST Response* the value MUST be *form_post.jwt* according to [`JARM`_].
 In this mode, Authorization Response parameters are specified into a JWT encoded as HTML form value that is auto-submitted in the user-agent, and thus is transmitted via the HTTP POST method to the Wallet Instance, with the result parameters being encoded in the body using the *application/x-www-form-urlencoded* format.
 The action attribute of the form MUST be the Redirection URI of the Wallet Instance.
 The method of the form attribute MUST be POST.
       - See [`OAUTH-MULT-RESP-TYPE`_] and [`JARM`_].
     * - **client_id**
       - It MUST be set as in the :ref:`Table of the HTTP parameters <table_http_request_claim>`.